RyanFMassey/Appointment/README.md

 # Appointment
-An appointment book application, created for my Advanced Programming unit in my secind year of university.
+An appointment book application, created for my Advanced Programming unit in my second year of university.